-Bianca’s note: Hey, guys, these are some of the topics I cover in my new book – How to Present on Video.
-Also, I am experimenting with a different format – let me know if you want more tips like these.
+Bianca’s note: These are some of the topics I cover in my forthcoming book – How to Present on Video.
+Also, I am experimenting with a different format – let me know if you want more short-form tips like these.

-Viewers will tolerate poor visuals in a video but they will click away in an instant if your audio is irritating and yes, that includes your speaking voice.
+Your viewers will tolerate poor visuals in a video but they will click away in an instant if your audio is irritating and yes, this includes your speaking voice.

-There is no point having a great face, good posture and compelling video message, only to undermine it with a shrill, screechy, or angry voice.
-Screechy sounds trigger a stress or irritation response in the human brain (a pre-wired evolutionary survival mechanism) that can create a negative connotation with you or your brand.
+There is no point in having a great face, good posture and compelling video message, only to undermine it with a shrill, screechy-sounding voice.

 The Power of a Voice

 Think of the speaking voices of Morgan Freeman, Dame Judy Dench, James Earl Jones, Jeremy Irons – how do they make you feel when you hear them speak?
 That is the power of a voice.
 Used well, the voice can be a fine instrument.
 It can move and inspire people.
 It can create massive change.